neel9248/DataScienceToolbox/README.md

 BELOW ARE THE METHODS TO ACCESS THE APPLICATIONS (I have the passwords for necessary applications listed, but you shouldn't have to input any of them):

-Orange - click the link, if you password is prompted (it should not be) type in "orange"
+Orange - click the link, if  password is prompted (it should not be) type in "orange"

-Rstudio - click the link,if you credentials are prompted (it should not be) type in the username "rstudio" and the password "pass"
+Rstudio - click the link, if credentials are prompted (it should not be) type in the username "rstudio" and the password "pass"

 VScode - click the link